HomeTips & HacksTen Ways to Prepare Your House for Winter

 5. Schedule a furnace check up.

-Your furnace is going to be working overtime during the winter, so you want to make sure that it's ready.
-Schedule a professional inspection to ensure that it's clean, safe, and operating efficiently.
-If you have air filters, replace these monthly during heavy use seasons to maintain good air flow.
+Your furnace will be working overtime during the winter, so you want to ensure it’s ready.
+Schedule a professional inspection to ensure that it’s clean, safe, and operating efficiently.
+If you have air filters, replace them monthly during heavy-use seasons to maintain good airflow.

-And at the end of summer, you want to make sure that your indoor air quality is great for the winter months.
-If you use a fireplace or a wood burning stove, you need to have your chimney swept out.
-Having it inspected and cleaned properly is going to make a big difference to the health of your lungs while your home is being warmed up for the winter.
+And at the end of summer, you want to ensure that your indoor air quality is optimal for the winter months.
+If you use a fireplace or a wood-burning stove, you need to have your chimney swept out.
+Having it inspected and cleaned properly is going to make a significant difference to the health of your lungs while your home is being prepared for winter.

 6. Stock up on the winter essentials

-When you're busy prepping your snow blower, take inventory of other key supplies.
-Stock up on ice melt, sand, and firewood if you happen to use it.
-You should also consider getting a backup generator if you're in a storm area or checking the one that you already own.
+When you’re busy prepping your snow blower, take inventory of other key supplies.
+Stock up on ice melt, sand, and firewood if you happen to use them.
+You should also consider getting a backup generator if you’re in a storm-prone area or inspecting the one you already own.

 7. Inspect the roof for damage

-Your roof is your first line of defence against snow and ice, so you want to make sure that it's in good condition.
+Your roof is your first line of defense against snow and ice, so you want to ensure it’s in good condition.
 You can use binoculars from the floor level or climb up safely.
-If you're experienced to look for loose, cracked or missing shingles.
+If you’re experienced in looking for loose, cracked, or missing shingles.

-It might be a better idea to pay the professionals for this one if you're not equipped.
-Pay close attention to flashing around chimneys, skylights and vents.
+It might be a better idea to hire professionals for this task if you’re not equipped.
+Pay close attention to flashing around chimneys, skylights, and vents.
 The smaller issues now can become major leaks later when snow begins to pile up and melt.

 READ ALSO: How To Make Your Small Business A Success